veselyo/intakeai/README.md

 https://github.com/user-attachments/assets/434308f1-5937-4616-b4ac-f1f41a76c207

 After the call is ended, the dashboard will automatically add an entry with the collected information.
-You can access the dashboard here:
+You can access the hosted [Dashboard Server](https://intakeai-4izya2nwk-ovesely.vercel.app/) yourself.
-[Dashboard Server](https://intakeai-4izya2nwk-ovesely.vercel.app/).
 As per the demo, “Mark Davis” was added there automatically.

 ![Dashboard Screenshot](dashboard.png)